 Do not use ORECEIVER on the remote controller.
+Once turned off, the AV receiver will automatically turn on again.

 Congratulations!
 You now have the latest firmware installed on your Onkyo AV receiver.

 Troubleshooting

 If "No Update" is displayed on the front display of the AV receiver, it means that the firmware has already been updated.
 You do not need to do anything further.